lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/architecture/architecture_control.md

 In the previous step, you created a pod security policy to reject pods that request privileged access.
 To allow the policy to be used, you create a Role or a ClusterRole.
 Then, you associate one of these roles using a RoleBinding or ClusterRoleBinding.

 For this example, create a ClusterRole that allows you to use the psp-deny-privileged policy created in the previous step.
-Create a file named psp-deny-privileged-clusterrole.yaml and paste the following YAML manifest:
+Create a file named psp-deny-privileged-clusterrole.yaml and paste the following YAML manifest using the Azure Cloud Shell editor:

 ```
 code psp-deny-privileged-clusterrole.yaml